How-to Use Multiple HD CCTV Cameras to LiveStream Video on YouTube and Facebook

-LiveStream Video System using a CCTV DVR
+LiveStream Video System w/ CCTV Cameras and DVR

 There are two ways to use a CCTV DVR to live stream: 1) via HDMI 2) RTSP streams.
 I like the HDMI method better because the RTSP streaming method can be delayed and cause some performance problems with the recording operations of the DVR.
 The setup is almost the same.
 This method works best on DVRs that have dual monitor / spot monitor support.
 The spot monitor setup allows you to have a continuous live video display on the HDMI output while the VGA output can be used to administer the DVR using the menu system.
 The spot monitor output does not display the menu system or actions being performed on the DVR.
 You can see this in the below video demo.